Hard water: Hard/soft classification

 Seawater is considered to be very hard due to various dissolved salts.
-Typically seawater's hardness is in the area of 6,630 ppm (6.63 grams per litre).
-In contrast, freshwater has hardness in the range of 15 to 375 ppm.
+Typically seawater's hardness is in the area of 6,570 ppm (6.57 grams per litre).
+In contrast, fresh water has a hardness in the range of 15 to 375 ppm, generally around 60 ppm.

 Indices

 Several indices are used to describe the behaviour of calcium carbonate in water, oil, or gas mixtures.

 Langelier saturation index (LSI)

 The Langelier saturation index (sometimes Langelier stability index) is a calculated number used to predict the calcium carbonate stability of water.
 It indicates whether the water will precipitate, dissolve, or be in equilibrium with calcium carbonate.
 In 1936, Wilfred Langelier developed a method for predicting the pH at which water is saturated in calcium carbonate (called pHs).
-The LSI is expressed as the difference between the actual system pH and the saturation pH:
+The LSI is expressed as the difference between the actual system pH and the saturation pHs: